Our knowledge of orthopaedics. Your best health.

 Although surgery is rarely necessary for bursitis, if the bursa becomes infected, an operation to drain the fluid from the bursa may be necessary.
 In addition, if the bursa remains infected or the bursitis returns after all nonsurgical treatments have been tried, your doctor may recommend removal of the bursa.

 Removal (excision) of the bursa can be done using a standard incision (open procedure), or as an arthroscopic procedure with small incisions and miniature surgical instruments.
-Your doctor will talk with you about which procedure is appropriate for your situation.
+Your doctor will talk to you about which procedure is right for your situation.

 Prevention